airshipit/docs/doc/source/develop/code-conventions.rst

 Python PEP-8 Formatting
 ~~~~~~~~~~~~~~~~~~~~~~~

-Python should be formatted via YAPF, the knobs for YAPF can be specified in
+Python should be formatted via YAPF.
+The knobs for YAPF can be specified in
-the project's root directory in '.style.yapf' the contents of this file should
+the project's root directory in '.style.yapf'.
+The contents of this file should
 be::

   [style]